Good Samaritan Policy

 - Failure to complete the educational assignments or treatment recommendations may result in disciplinary action.

-Frequently Asked Questions about the Good Samaritan Policy
+Frequently Asked Questions About the Good Samaritan Policy

 Yes.
 On campus, students should contact Public Safety or another University official (e.g., resident director or resident advisor).
 Off campus, students should notify an appropriate official (e.g., call 911 or, if at an event, contact a professional event staff member).

 It depends on whether you are on or off campus.
-If you are on campus, you must contact a University official (e.g., resident advisor, Public Safety).
+If you are on campus, you must contact a University official (e.g., resident advisor, resident director, Public Safety).
 If you are off campus, call 911 or you may contact any appropriate official (e.g., professional event staff manager, law enforcement police officer), and it is not required to notify the University for the Good Samaritan policy to apply.
 However, students are encouraged to notify a University official as well so that proper follow-up care can be provided and so that there is a clear record of the Good Samaritan action taken.

 No. University disciplinary sanctions (e.g., University probation, suspension) will not be assigned to the reporting student(s) for alcohol or drug violations related to the incident even if the student is under 21.
 The incident will still be documented, and educational programs may be required in place of disciplinary sanctions for both the caller and person needing assistance.